Campusoft/knowledge_base/angular/angular.md

 # Versiones

+**Angular 16**

+Vite as Dev Server

+With the arrival of Angular 14 has been introduced the possibility to use a new Javascript Bundler: EsBuild

+This new Bundler has the ability to be very fast and could reduce the build time by about 40%.
+The main problem is that this new feature and performance gain could only be used for a build and not during development (dev server).

+In the next release of Angular, Esbuild can also be used during development thanks to Vite.

 **Angular 15**

 - Standalone components are long-awaited features that enable developers to build Angular applications without using Modules.